-Osteopathic Treatment can alleviate the symptoms of Rheumatism including:
+Osteopathic Treatment can alleviate the symptoms of Muscular Pain including:

-Although osteopathy cannot cure rheumatism, the emphasis on the role of the musculoskeletal system in maintaining well-being means that osteopathy is extremely effective in treating symptoms of rheumatism such as joint pain, lack of mobility and stiffness as well as swelling and inflammation.
+Although osteopathy cannot cure rheumatism, the emphasis on the role of the musculoskeletal system in maintaining well-being means that osteopathy is helpful in helping ease rheumatism such as joint pain, lack of mobility and stiffness as well as swelling and inflammation.
 Gentle exercises and pain management techniques may also form part of the treatment enabling the patient to manage their rheumatic symptoms away from the clinic.

-Although the type of osteopathic treatment used is dependent upon the needs of the individual and their symptoms, treatment of rheumatism may use a variety of osteopathic techniques; ranging from traditional osteopathy and cranial osteopathy to more modern osteopathic treatments such as Exercise Rehabilitation, vibrotherapy and Shockwave Therapy; all of which are designed to correct and realign the mechanical structure and to enable the body to stimulate it’s own healing processes.
+Although the type of osteopathic treatment used is dependent upon the needs of the individual and their symptoms, treatment of rheumatism may use a variety of osteopathic techniques; ranging from traditional osteopathy and cranial osteopathy to more modern osteopathic treatments such as Exercise Rehabilitation, and general mobilisation. all of which are designed to correct and realign the mechanical structure and to enable the body to stimulate it’s own healing processes.